 - a.
-Receive AAIS training provided by AFS that meets the basic requirements of OSHA and the AAIS Program. - b.
+Assist manager/supervisor with ensuring office compliance with this program order and verify with other AIR branch office OSH POCs that appropriate PPE is maintained and accessible. - b.
+Receive AAIS training as an observer provided either by AIR or AFS that meets the basic requirements of OSHA and the AAIS Program.
+If attending class as an observer the medical questionnaire is not required. - c.
 Collaborate with the AAIS-PM regarding the overall assessment and implementation of a standardized go-kit, the process for obtaining replacements, and general distribution procedures.

-c.
+d.
 Inspect and maintain office-provided AAIS equipment (if applicable) and supplies, including inspection prior to issuing and upon return for damage or defects; and ensure that the equipment is properly stored.

-- d.
-Serve as the POC for the field office regarding respiratory protection requirements. - e.
-If trained as an AAIS trainer, coordinate and facilitate field office training for all employees who may respond to an aircraft accident. - 7.
-AFS Employees.
-AFS employees who may respond to aircraft accident scenes shall: - a.
+- e.
+Serve as the Regional AIR OSH POC for branch office OSH POCs regarding respiratory protection requirements. - f.
+Assist in coordinating branch office training with local AIR Training Manager (ATM) and AAIS-PM for all employees associated with aircraft accident investigations. - 7.
+AIR Employees.
+AIR employees who may respond to aircraft accident scenes with or without fatalities, or visit aircraft accident reconstruction sites, or inspect aircraft components as part of the investigation must: - a.
 Become familiar with and comply with the requirements of the AAIS Program. - b.
 Not subject themselves to unprotected accident site hazards, use defective AAIS equipment, or perform any function that they feel may expose them to potential injury or illness. - c.
-Obtain, use, inspect, maintain, clean, store, return, and/or dispose of PPE, including respirators and components, in accordance with the requirements of this AAIS Program. - d.
-Participate in respirator training, fit testing, and medical evaluation, as required. - e.
-Notify their supervisor of conditions that could have an inhalation exposure hazard and request or conduct a hazard assessment if deemed appropriate. - f.
-Report signs and/or symptoms which may relate to their ability to safely use a respirator, such as shortness of breath, dizziness, chest pains, or wheezing, as well as changes in their physical condition which might warrant reevaluation by a physician or additional fit testing (e.g., new dentures or significant weight change). - g.
+Obtain from the FAA through proper review and approval channels, use, inspect, maintain, clean, store, return, and/or dispose of FAA issued PPE, including respirators and components, in accordance with the requirements of this AAIS Program. - d.
+Participate in respirator training, medical evaluation, and fit testing as required. - e.
+Notify their supervisor of conditions which could have an inhalation exposure hazard and request or conduct a hazard assessment if deemed appropriate. - f.
+Report signs and/or symptoms which may relate to their ability to safely use a respirator.
+Some examples include shortness of breath, dizziness, chest pains, or wheezing, as well as changes in their physical condition.
+Signs or symptom such as these might warrant reevaluation by a physician or additional fit testing (e.g., new dentures, or changes in facial hair at the seal of the respirator or significant weight change). - g.
 Immediately remove any defective or expired respiratory protection equipment from service and obtain proper replacement equipment. - h.
-Be aware that they are empowered and encouraged to submit Unsatisfactory Condition Reports (UCR) where situations are observed that may cause or contribute to accidents or incidents, or otherwise present a hazard to personnel and equipment. - i.
-Inspect PPE for damage or defects prior to use, and shall follow the guidance contained in this AAIS Program, guidance provided by equipment manufacturers, and guidance provided in AAIS-related training.
+Be aware that they are empowered and encouraged to submit Unsatisfactory Condition Reports (UCR) where situations are observed that may cause or contribute to accidents or incidents, or otherwise present a hazard to personnel and equipment.
+Additional information on UCRs is located in Chapter 3 of this order. - i.
+Inspect PPE for damage or defects prior to use, and must follow the guidance contained in this AAIS Program, guidance provided by equipment manufacturers, and guidance provided in AAIS-related training. - 8.
+Contract Physicians or Other Licensed Health Care Providers (PLHCP).
+PLHCPs must coordinate with the AAIS-PM who will then coordinate with the respective Regional AIR OSH a.
+Provide a medical opinion on employees' ability to wear a respirator and conditions that might affect usage.

-8. Contract Physicians or Other Licensed Health Care Providers (PLHCP).
-PLHCPs shall:
+POC to schedule and provide medical evaluations of employees regarding their ability to wear respiratory protection.

-- a.
-Coordinate with the AAIS-PM and/or AAIS-PA to schedule and provide medical evaluations of employees regarding their ability to wear respiratory protection. - b.
-Provide a medical opinion on employees' ability to wear a respirator and conditions that might affect usage. - c.
+b.
 Provide guidance as to the frequency of medical evaluations for various employees.